Table of Contents

 If you are stuck between wanting something compact whilst maintaining the unmatched typing experience of a mechanical keyboard, a 60% mechanical keyboard might just be right for you.
-60% Mechanical keyboards are unmatched when it comes to portability, comfort, versatility, and longevity.
+60% Mechanical keyboards are fantastic when it comes to portability, comfort, versatility, and longevity.
 They are extremely portable and compact while offering the same amount of key travel.
-In this article, we have curated a list of the 5 best 60% mechanical keyboards on the market today.
+In this article, we have curated a list of the top 60% mechanical keyboards on the market today.

 What are 60% Keyboards?